 Methodology: How We Evaluated Red Stag Fulfillment

-In our Red Stag Fulfillment review and all 3PL reviews, we considered the factors that matter most to small retail and ecommerce businesses.
-We started by researching the provider through third-party reviews, user ratings, relevant articles, and the company’s own content.
+To assess Red Stag and other 3PLs, we focused on factors crucial to small retail and ecommerce businesses.
+We examined third-party Red Stag Fulfillment reviews, user ratings, articles, and the company’s own content.

 30% of Overall Score

-Red Stag scored highly in this category, earning points for its accuracy guarantees, extensive integrations, and overall speed.
-We docked the provider for its restrictive warehouse network.
+Red Stag excelled in this area, gaining points for accuracy, extensive integrations, and speed, but losing some for its limited warehouse network.

 20% of Overall Score